daler/pybedtools/docs/source/intersections.rst

     chr1    900 901 feature4    0   +

-The :meth:`BedTool.intersect` method simply wraps the BEDTools_ program `intersectBed`.
-This means that we can pass :meth:`BedTool.intersect` any arguments that `intersectBed` accepts.
-For example, if we want to use the `intersectBed` switch `-u` (which, according to the BEDTools documentation, acts as a True/False switch to indicate that we want to see the features in `a` that overlapped something in `b`), then we can use the keyword argument `u=True`, like this:
+The :meth:`BedTool.intersect` method simply wraps the BEDTools_ program `bedtools intersect`.
+This means that we can pass :meth:`BedTool.intersect` any arguments that `bedtools intersect` accepts.
+For example, if we want to use the `bedtools intersect` switch `-u` (which, according to the BEDTools documentation, acts as a True/False switch to indicate that we want to see the features in `a` that overlapped something in `b`), then we can use the keyword argument `u=True`, like this: